skw24/IDC6940-Capstone_SteveWongsPResentation/README.md

-Project Title: Stroke Analyisis: Study by Logistic Regression
+Project Title: Finding the Parameters of Logistic Regression in Healthcare Using Stroke Prediction

 Desccription: This study looks at how logistic regression analyzes an example dataset in Kaggle.
 It aims to confirm Logistic Regression as a valid algorithm in studying strokes.